Standing engagement

 We already have LeanIX / an EAM.
 Do we need to replace it?Q3

-No. Evale Intelligence sits above your existing tools.
+No. Coverage sits above your existing tools.
 Your EAM tracks what you have.
 We reason about what to do with it.
 Most customers import from their current system — no duplicate data entry.

-What's the difference between the Bootcamp and Intelligence?Q4
+What's the difference between the Review and Coverage?Q4

 Can we stop if it's not working?Q5

-Intelligence is an annual commitment — the system needs time to compound.
+Coverage is an annual commitment — the rhythm needs time to compound.
 But we're not interested in holding you hostage.
 If it's genuinely not delivering value after 6 months, we'll have that conversation.
-You always keep your data: full inventory, decision history, everything exportable.
+You always keep your data: full inventory, all briefs, everything exportable.